antoinette-analytics/community-health-data-analysis/sql/README.md

+## SQL Files

-SQL queries used for aggregating and validating health center data.
+This folder contains SQL queries used to aggregate, validate, and analyze federal health center data by region and health center type.